keis/git-fixup/README.md

 Don't show the commit menu even if previously instructed to do so.

+### --rebase

+Call an interactive rebase right after the commit is created, to automatically apply the fix-up into the target commit.
+This is merely to avoid doing two commands one after the other (`git fixup && git rebase`).

+This simply calls `git rebase --interactive --autosquash target~1`, with the target being the commit to fix-up.

+Default rebase/no-rebase can be configured by setting [fixup.rebase](#fixuprebase)

+### --no-rebase

+Don't do a rebase even if previously instructed to do so (useful to bypass [fixup.rebase](#fixuprebase))

 ### --no-verify

 Bypass the pre-commit and commit-msg hooks. (see `git help commit`)